-This is testing your written communication skills.
+After that, this exercise tests your written communication skills.
 In your job as a Fast Streamer, you’ll be expected to deal with a problem swiftly; not only digesting it and recommending a solution, but to communicate that to your seniors.

 Keep it simple.
-As a basic rule, you should be writing sentences no longer than two lines and speaking actively, and not passively; you’re making the recommendation, take ownership of it.
+As a basic rule, you should be writing sentences no longer than two lines and speaking actively, and not passively; you are making the recommendation, take ownership of it.
 Leave out any jargon from your script, and use simple language; your readers may not have the knowledge or intellect you have (your work could be passed wider than just your seniors).

 Be unambiguous; practice writing in your emails, texts, current job as a senior should only have to read a sentence once, it is probably all they have time for.
 Even if the spelling and grammar is correct, your choice of words may mean it could be read another way, or the sentence needs to be read again with the following sentence to know the meaning.
 Make sure this does not happen in your writing.